dr-guangtou/daily_astroph/astroph-1806.md

 ## June 10:

 #### [Spatially resolved electron density in the Narrow Line Region of z<0.02 radio AGNs](https://arxiv.org/abs/1806.02839)
+    * present electron density maps for a sample of outflowing and non-outflowing Seyfert galaxies at z<0.02
+    * WiFeS观测：We use the ratio of the [Sii]λ6716,6731 emission lines to derive spatially resolved electron densities
+    * We find a spatial correlation between the sites of high star formation and high electron density for targets without an active ionized outflow.
+    * The correlation between the star forming sites and electron density ceases for targets with an outflow.
+The density within the outflowing medium is not uniform and shows both low and high density sites

 #### [Morphology and kinematics of orbital components in CALIFA galaxies across the Hubble sequence](https://arxiv.org/abs/1806.02886)
+    - **Important**
+    * The correlation between the star forming sites and electron density ceases for targets with an outflow.
+The density within the outflowing medium is not uniform and shows both low and high density sites
+    * We find that: (1) kinematic hotter components are generally more concentrated and rounder than colder components, and (2) all components become more concentrated and thicker/rounder in more massive galaxies;
+    * Sersic n is not a good discriminator between rotating bulges and non-rotating bulges.
+    * Cold和Hot比例和bulge还有disk成分有很好的相关
+    * The warm orbits mainly contribute to disks in low-mass late-type galaxies, and to bulges in high-mass early-type galaxies.

 #### [The Carnegie-Chicago Hubble Program.
 IV.
 The Distances to NGC 4424, NGC 4526, and NGC 4536 via the Tip of the Red Giant Branch](https://arxiv.org/abs/1806.02900)
+    * We present here deep Hubble Space Telescope (HST) ACS/WFC imaging of the resolved stellar populations in the metal- poor halos of the SN Ia host galaxies NGC 4424, NGC 4526, and NGC 4536.
+    * 把SN Ia和TRGB链接起来
+    * good agreement between our TRGB distances and the available Cepheid distances for NGC4424 and NGC4536, demonstrating consistency between the distance scales currently derived from stars of Population I and II.

 #### [Galaxy Cluster Mass Reconstruction Project - IV.
 Understanding the effects of imperfect membership on cluster mass estimation](https://arxiv.org/abs/1806.03199)
+    * We study the impact of membership contamination and incompleteness on cluster mass estimates obtained with 25 commonly used techniques applied to nearly 1000 mock clusters
+    * contaminated or incomplete galaxy samples 对估计质量影响很大
+    * We establish an empirical model quantifying the effect of imperfect membership on cluster mass estimation and discuss its universal and method-dependent features
+    * Imperfect membership thus alters cluster counts determined from spectroscopic surveys

 ----